- See a full list of publications

 With Matthew Townend (York), I co-led AHRC-funded workshop ‘Crossing Conquests: Literary Culture in Eleventh-Century England’.
 Jocelyn Wogan-Browne (Fordham, NYC) and I are co-editing High Medieval: Literary Cultures in England in the Oxford 21st Century Approaches to Literature series.
 I am currently developing three new collaborative projects: 1) with Jeroien Deploige (Ghent) and Thomas O’Donnell (Fordham, NYC)) an interdisciplinary project on early and high medieval England, the Low Countries, Northern France, Lotharingia and the Rhineland, 2) with Felicitas Schmieder (FernUniversität, Hagen, Germany), ‘Investing in the Past: Medieval Europe in the Globalized 21st Century’, and 3) with Matthew Townend (York) a social and multilingual history of Anglo-Saxon literature.

-I am interested in supervising research in the study of the literary cultures of England in the Anglo-Saxon and Anglo-Norman periods.
-Current and past PhD topics supervised include: motherhood in late Anglo-Saxon England, lay male sanctity in 12th-century England, Names for God in Old English Poetry, Friendship in late Anglo-Saxon England, The Body in Late Anglo-Saxon and Early Anglo-Norman Literature, Shadow in Old English and Old Norse Poetry, The Ethics of Warfare in Anglo-Saxon Literature, and The French Literary Culture of St Albans in the 12th and early 13th Centuries.
+I am interested in supervising research in the study of the literary cultures of England from the 9th to the 12th centuries.
+Current and past PhD topics supervised include: motherhood in England from 9th-11th century, lay male sanctity in 12th-century England, Names for God in Old English Poetry, Friendship in England from the 9th to the 11th century, The Body in 9-12th century English Literature, Shadow in Old English and Old Norse Poetry, The Ethics of Warfare in English Literature (9th-11th century), and The French Literary Culture of St Albans in the 12th and early 13th Centuries.